Aug 30, 2024 | News

-• Continued integration of collection, dispersal and monitoring activities between QLD and NSW.
+- Continued integration of germplasm collection, dispersal and monitoring activities between QLD and NSW, including collection of genetic material from healthy R. psidioides appearing in response to drying climate.

-• EpiCollect app monitoring of the ex situ collections at all partner locations enabling spatial aggregation of flowering, fruiting and health data.
+- Continued and improved EpiCollect app training and monitoring of the ex situ collections at all partner locations enabling spatial aggregation of flowering, fruiting and health data.

-• Ongoing monthly meetings of the Myrtle Rust Consortium where members networked and shared information, discussed issues, gave presentations and reported on germplasm collection, propagation, planting, research findings and maintenance of the ex situ collections.
+- Ongoing monthly meetings of the Myrtle Rust Consortium where members networked and shared information, discussed issues and lessons, gave presentations and reported on germplasm collection, propagation, planting, research findings and maintenance of the ex situ collections.
 It also facilitated the submission of collaborative grant applications.

-• Development of partner garden flyer explaining the project, for the general public when visiting the ex situ collections and which can be used for guided walks.
+- Development of an outreach partner garden flyer explaining the project, for the general public when visiting the ex situ collections and which can be used for guided walks.

 The planting of the collections in-ground has been extremely successful with only 3 deaths reported from the 107 distributed plants, with these replaced.
 All deaths were accidental/human induced, one due to watering failure, one was broken during transit and a third damaged by grazing after fence damage.